JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 model learned data from image that has background, and it think I had to turn left exactly in this situation (of course it cannot think)

-So by apply cropping, it can work more generally
+So by applying cropping, it can work more generally

 #### 5) Small parameters